Eavesdropping on Whales: Describing Fin Whale Presence using Passive Acoustic Monitoring

 ABOUT THE AUTHORS

-Tal Koubi-Bahar (they/them) is a Grade 10 student currently attending Shambhala School in Halifax, Nova Scotia.
-Although they are passionate about STEM and research, Tal is primarily a musician and artist.
-They have been playing violin for twelve years and perform with the Nova Scotia Youth Orchestra, among other ensembles.
+Tal Koubi (he/him) is a Grade 10 student currently attending Shambhala School in Halifax, Nova Scotia.
+Although he is passionate about STEM and research, Tal is primarily a musician and artist.
+He has been playing violin for twelve years and perform with the Nova Scotia Youth Orchestra, among other ensembles.
 In their free time, Tal enjoys reading graphic novels and fiction, spending time in nature, and design (as well as numerous forms of visual art).